mayurpadore/upGrad/README.md

 # upGrad-
-Hi , this is Mayur Padore , In this Repository, you can see my Work / Projects which I Perform during my upGrad Journey
+"Hi, I’m Mayur Padore, an alumnus of upGrad.
+In this repository, you will find my work and projects that I completed during my upGrad journey."